octokit/plugin-rest-endpoint-methods.js/docs/actions/reviewPendingDeploymentsForRun.md

 Approve or reject pending deployments that are waiting on approval by a required reviewer.

 Required reviewers with read access to the repository contents and deployments can use this endpoint.

-Required reviewers must authenticate using an access token with the `repo` scope to use this endpoint.
+OAuth app tokens and personal access tokens (classic) need the `repo` scope to use this endpoint.

 ```js
 octokit.rest.actions.reviewPendingDeploymentsForRun({